6 Free Knitting Patterns for a Quick, Super-Practical Market Bag

 Having said that, there is one thing I love about summer in Oklahoma: fruits and vegetables.
 Or, more specifically, the opportunity to enjoy fresh, succulent fruits and vegetables thanks to farmer’s markets and my own garden.

-I’m not the most successful gardener in the world (the sun means I’m constantly fighting both drought and weeds), but we usually get a generous crop of tomatoes every summer.
-Oh, dear readers, do you agree with me that there’s nothing in the world like a fresh-from-the-garden tomato?
+I’m not the most successful gardener in the world (the sun means I’m constantly fighting both drought and weeds), but we often get a generous crop of tomatoes.
+There’s nothing in the world like a fresh-from-the-garden tomato.
 Juicy, sweet, tangy… mmmmmmm.

 My town also has both various produce stands and a downtown farmer’s market.
 Next best thing to growing them yourself, in my opinion.
 They’re often both cheaper and way better quality than what you’ll find at the grocery store.